hnu-liusheng23/hnu-liusheng23.github.io/_pages/about.md

 ---
 permalink: /
-title: "Sheng Liu | 3D Vision & Point Cloud Reconstruction"
+title: "Sheng Liu – 3D Vision, Point Cloud Reconstruction"
 author_profile: true
 redirect_from:

-* /about/
+  - /about/
-* /about.html
+  - /about.html
 ---

 I am a PhD researcher in computer science, working on **3D vision, point cloud reconstruction, and learning-based geometric modeling**.
 My research interests sit at the intersection of **point cloud completion, single-view 3D reconstruction, neural rendering, and representation learning for sparse and incomplete geometry**.